-- It is completely surrounded by land zoned open space containing native bush land - It is one of the few developments that is setback from the water - It is well screened by dense vegetation and open space with the tree canopy up to RL37 but generally at RL30. - It is contained within a green knoll which rises steeply from both Soldier's Point Road and the water's edge. - The north and western frontages of the site facing Soldiers Point Road are buffered by public open space that aid the visual screening of the development from surrounding land-uses.
+- It is completely surrounded by land zoned open space containing native bush land - It is one of the few developments that is setback from the water - It is well screened by dense vegetation and open space with the tree canopy up to RL37 but generally at RL30.
+That canopy height has increased since 2010. - It is contained within a green knoll which rises steeply from both Soldier's Point Road and the water's edge. - The north and western frontages of the site facing Soldiers Point Road are buffered by public open space that aid the visual screening of the development from surrounding land-uses.